awsdocs/aws-mobile-developer-guide/doc_source/getting-started.rst

                  implementation ('com.amazonaws:aws-android-sdk-mobile-client:2.6.+@aar') { transitive = true }
              }

       #.
-Add the following code to the :code:`onCreate` method of your main or startup activity.
-This will establish a connection with AWS Mobile. :code:`AWSMobileClient` is a singleton that will be an interface for your AWS services.
+Add the following code to the :code:`onCreate` method of your main or startup activity. :code:`AWSMobileClient` is a singleton that establishes your connection to |AWS| and acts as an interface for your services.

          .. code-block:: java